Geometric presentations of Lie groups and their Dehn functions: Dehn function of tame and stably 2-tame groups

 Denoting $y=\lp w,c^n\rp=w^{-1}c^{-n}wc^n$, we have

 Moreover the area of the relation $\lp w,c^j\rp y^{-i}$ is controlled by the Dehn function of $N$, so we are reduced to compute the area of

 Denote $N_a$ the Zariski closure of the range of $N$ in $\Aut(U)$.
-The algebraic group $N_a$ decomposes as $DV$ where $A$ (resp. $V$) is semi-simple (resp. unipotent).
-Let us write $c=c_d c_v$ and $w=w_d c_v$ according to this decomposition.
+The algebraic group $N_a$ decomposes as a direct product $AV$ where $A$ (resp. $V$) is semisimple (resp. unipotent).
+Let us write $c=c_d c_v$ and $w=w_d w_v$ according to this decomposition.
 Endow the Lie algebra of $U$ with some norm.
 The crucial observation is that $y=\lp w,c^n\rp=\lp w_v,c_v^n\rp$.
 It follows that the matrix norm of $y$ (acting on the Lie algebra of $U$) is at most $Cn^D$ for some $C,D$ depending only on $G$ and $S$.

 Let $K>1$ be a constant such that the matrix norm of every subword of $wy$ is at most $K^n$.
 Let $z$ be a prefix of $wy^i$: it is of the form $ry^k$, where $r$ is a subword of $wy$, and $k\leq i$.
 The matrix norm of $z$ is therefore at most $Cin^D K^{n}$.